Citation, DOI, disclosures and article data

 Osteochondromas are distinct from other exostoses by having a cartilaginous cap which is covered by periosteum 8,10.
 The term (osteo)cartilaginous exostosis is no longer recommended 8.

 Osteochondromas develop during childhood (period of most rapid skeletal growth), but once formed remain for the rest of the individual's life.
-They can present at any age and are most frequently found incidentally.
+They can present at any age but the average age of diagnosis is 18 years and are most frequently found incidentally 8.

-They are usually sporadic, but can be part of:
+They are most commonly sporadic, but can be part of: